api3dao/vitepress-docs/docs/explore/dapis/what-are-dapis.md

   <NavBox type='GUIDE' id="_call-dapi-server"/>
 </div>

-## API3 Market

-The API3 Market lists all available dAPIs, self-funded and managed alike.
-It represents a hub, that allows developers to browse through a catalogue of potential data feeds to integrate, fund their operation in the case of self-funded dAPIs, pay for the upgrade to a managed version or request new data types.

 <!--Additionally it is going to play a cruical role in setting up required
 contracts for OEV (LINK) and Service Coverage (LINK). // add this when OEV & Service Coverage pages are added-->